zhangsu/ccspec/README.md

 });
 ```

-These hooks can be nested as deep as needed and only apply to the immediate enclosing example group:
+Example groups can be nested as deep as needed.
+Before and after hooks can also be used in the nested example groups to only apply to the immediate enclosing example group:

 ```c++
 class Student {
  public: